 Ethylene oxide is used as a fumigant to control bacteria in spices and natural seasonings and to control insects in stored products.
 There is one product listed with ethylene oxide as an active ingredient registered with the Canadian Pest Management Regulatory Agency (PMRA).

 Canadian Production and Trade

 Production and Trade

-68 t of 'oxirane (ethylene oxide)'
+0 t of 'oxirane (ethylene oxide)'

-7 t of 'oxirane (ethylene oxide)'
+7,152 t of 'oxirane (ethylene oxide)'

 t = tonne

-Although the majority of ethylene oxide is used for the production of chemicals, most occupational exposure occurs through its use in sterilization, particularly of medical equipment.[2,25] The highest exposures have been measured in facilities using EtO as a sterilant or fumigant, including hospitals, health care facilities and spice manufacturers.
-Workers may be exposed during the changing of ethylene oxide gas cylinders; from leaking equipment; from improper ventilation at the sterilizer door, discharge line, aerators and in the general room; during removal and transfer of items from the sterilizer to an aerator; and from incomplete aeration of items.
-Ethylene oxide is registered in 9 products in the Drug Products Database of Health Canada for use as a disinfectant.
-Some studies have shown that exposures during sterilization procedures can be effectively controlled by industrial hygiene measures.
+Although the majority of ethylene oxide is used to produce chemicals, most occupational exposure occurs through its use in sterilization, particularly of medical equipment.[2,36] The highest exposures have been measured in facilities using EtO as a sterilant or fumigant, including hospitals, healthcare facilities, and spice manufacturers.
+Workers may be exposed while changing ethylene oxide gas cylinders; from leaking equipment; from improper ventilation at the sterilizer door, discharge line, aerators, and in the general room; during removal and transfer of items from the sterilizer to an aerator; and from incomplete aeration of items.
+Ethylene oxide is registered for use as a disinfectant in six products listed in the Drug Products Database of Health Canada.
+Some studies show that exposures during sterilization procedures can be effectively controlled by industrial hygiene measures.
 Current average concentrations of ethylene oxide in hospitals and production facilities have decreased substantially from historical levels, to <2 mg/m3 in western Europe and North America.

 NPRI and US Household Products Database